anayrat/blog/pro/content/authors/adrien/_index.en.md

 * French-speaking conferences at [PG Day France](https://pgday.fr/): I was a participant as well as a [speaker](https://blog.anayrat.info/project/pgdayfr/).
 * International conferences:
   * The [PGCon](https://www.pgcon.org) in Ottawa, Canada.
 This is **the** world conference for Postgres developers.
-  * PostgreSQL Europe](https://www.pgconf.eu).
+  * [PostgreSQL Europe](https://www.pgconf.eu).
 Europe's biggest conference, 600 participants, 3 tracks over 3 days.
   * The [pgDay Paris](https://www.pgday.paris).
 The annual English-speaking conference in Paris.
 I was lucky enough to be part of the 2020 selection committee, unfortunately cancelled due to COVID.
 But that's only a matter of time, as I'm back on the selection committee for 2024.
 {style="text-align: justify;"}